-An approach for representing the penetration process, that is theoretically consistent with CGE modeling, is to explicitly introduce an additional quasi-fixed factor in the production function, specific to the new technology, whose endowment in the economy is initially quite limited.5 This was represented in Figure 1 by the top nested fixed factor, where the factor share is set at 1%.
-The price of the fixed factor and annual rents are determined endogenously, depending on its quantity relative to demand for the technology, and the rents accrue to the representative consumer.
-As modeled, the fixed factor resource endowment is initially limited but grows as a function of the technology's output.
-In the context of large-scale electricity generating technologies, this fixed factor may be thought of as engineering capacity to build and install new plants that is initially limited but that increases in availability as the technology moves from the pilot plant stage to viable market competition.
-We posit a functional form that produces an S-shaped (sigmoid) growth as a function of output as shown in Equation 5, where the technology specific subscript b has been dropped from each term of the equation for simplicity.
+An approach for representing the penetration process, that is theoretically consistent with CGE modeling, is to explicitly introduce an additional quasi-fixed factor in the production function, specific to the new technology, whose endowment in the economy is initially quite limited.6 This was represented in Fig. 1 by the top nested fixed factor, where the factor share is set at 1%.
+The prices of the fixed factor and annual rents are determined endogenously, depending on its quantity relative to demand for the technology, and the rents accrue to the representative consumer.
+As modeled, the fixed factor resource